-Note: Not all CDs and hard disks are startable (bootable).
+Note: Not all CDs, hard disks, and diskettes are startable (bootable).

 - 1. Turn off your computer. - 2.
-Press and hold the F12 key then turn on your computer.
-When the Startup Device Menu displays, release the F12 key.

-Note: If you have a USB keyboard installed on your computer, turn on the computer and then press F12 until the Startup Device Menu displays.

-3. Select the desired startup device from the Startup Device Menu and press Enter to begin.
+Press and hold the F12 key then turn on the computer.
+When the Startup Device Menu appears, release the F12 key. - Note: If you have a USB keyboard installed on your computer and the Startup Device Menu does not display using this method, turn on the computer, then immediately press and release the F12 key repeatedly until the Startup Device Menu displays. - 3.
+Select the desired startup device from the Startup Device Menu and press Enter to begin.